Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Petso Financial Consultants

-Petso Financial Consultants is a fee-based financial advisor firm with a low account minimum of $25,000.
-The firm serves a few different client types, but individiuals without a high net worth are far and away the most common.
-Aside from individuals, Petso also handles the financial needs of a small number of charitable organizations.
+Petso Financial Consultants is a fee-based firm that leads off our list of the top financial advisors in Boise.
+The firm serves a few different client types, but individuals without a high net worth are far and away the most common.
+Aside from individuals, Petso also handles the financial needs of high-net-worth individuals and a small number of charitable organizations.

 The firm’s team includes several certified financial planners (CFPs).
-Advisors here are also insurance agents and broker-dealer representatives, and may earn commissions from the sale of these products.
-But because the firm is a fiduciary, advisors are legally required to put clients’ best interests first, despite this potential conflict of interest.
+Advisors here are also insurance agents and broker-dealer representatives and may earn commissions from the sale of these products.
+However, because the firm is a fiduciary, advisors are legally required to put clients’ best interests first, despite this potential conflict of interest.

 Petso Financial Consultants Background